keboola/connection-docs/transformations/snowflake/index.md

 - Queries containing comments longer than 8,192 characters will segfault.
 - Constraints (like PRIMARY KEY or UNIQUE) are defined but [not enforced](https://docs.snowflake.net/manuals/sql-reference/constraints-overview.html).

-Snowflake is a cloud database, which among other things means continuos updates.
-This means continuous updates and behavioral changes, if you are interested in those changes, please follow the official [Snowflake change log](https://community.snowflake.com/s/article/Pending-Behavior-Change-Log).
+Snowflake is a cloud database and as such brings continuous updates and behavioral changes.
+If you are interested in those changes, please follow the official [Snowflake change log](https://community.snowflake.com/s/article/Pending-Behavior-Change-Log).

 ## Load Type